oeb25/VectorJs/README.md

 #### .add(amount): Vector

-Retruns the vector sum of the two vectors
+Returns the vector sum of the two vectors

 `amount` can be either a `Number` or a `Vector`